Marker workflows

 • The demo workspace provides sample markers from multiple brands (Ohuhu, Copic, Prismacolor) to test the workflow before scanning your own collection.

 As you grow beyond the demo library, ColorBase makes it straightforward to scan additional Ohuhu releases or entirely different brands.
 The matcher will weigh every marker equally, but you can keep the Honolulu sets as a baseline while you evaluate new palettes.
+Explore the Ohuhu Color Palette Generator to see the full Honolulu collection and create harmonious color combinations.

 Want a broader workflow for balancing full alcohol marker palettes?
 Read Building Alcohol Marker Color Palettes with ColorSpace for capture, matching, and export tips that extend beyond the demo library.
 And if you are preparing your own cards for scanning, follow Preparing Ohuhu Swatch Cards for Accurate ColorBase Scans to keep ColorBase inputs consistent.